-We've been fighting AIDS for more than 25 years.
+We've been fighting AIDS for nearly 30 years.

 We share our training program with suppliers and health care centers.
 We even partner with several governments, nongovernmental organizations and other companies to share our best practices in fighting this relentless disease.

-After 25 years of fighting AIDS, I wish I could say we've won the battle.
+After nearly 30 years of fighting AIDS, I wish I could say we've won the battle.
 Or even that the end is in sight.
-One day it will be.
-One day, we'll defeat AIDS—in our workplace, in our homes, our neighborhoods and our nations.
+We still have a long journey ahead, but we must acknowledge the tremendous strides that we have made in our fight so far.
+One day, we'll defeat AIDS—in our workplace, in our homes, our communities and our nations.
 But we'll only do it by working together.